Workhouse - Work Release-Huber

 If you are self employed, additional information must be provided.
 Download the Work Release Expectations information sheet shown above for further requirements.

-Change by Design - Workhouse Chemical Dependency (CD) Treatment Program
+Change by Design - Workhouse Substance Abuse Treatment Program

-Workhouse CD treatment program, Change by Design, is a collaboration between Anoka County Corrections and Riverplace Counseling Centers.
-Located at the Anoka County Workhouse, the program is specifically designed for correctional clients with chronic chemical dependency.
+The Workhouse substance abuse program, Change by Design, is a collaboration between Anoka County Corrections and Riverplace Counseling Centers.
+Located at the Anoka County Workhouse, the program is specifically designed for correctional clients with chronic substance abuse.

-The program's goals include the cessation of problematic chemical use, planning and support for long-term sobriety, reduction in criminal behaviors and successful community re-entry following incarceration.
-View the Change by Design brochure (PDF) for more information.
+The program’s goals include the cessation of problematic substance use, planning and support for long-term sobriety, reduction in criminal behaviors and successful community re-entry following incarceration.
+View the Change by Design brochure (PDF) Opens a New Window. for more information.

 Out of County Inmates